 The Nehemiah Project provides a home and support for vulnerable men with a history of addiction.
-Our residential programme is abstinence-based where men can address the root causes of their addiction within a supportive environment.
+Our residential Recovery Programme is abstinence-based where men can address the root causes of their addiction within a supportive environment.
 Our first stage houses are in Streatham and Croydon, and to find out more, please contact our Referrals Co-ordinator Paul Da Costa

 At Nehemiah we believe that anyone can change their life, and this underpins all our work.
 Our holistic, peer group approach to recovery creates a safe place where men can go through the painful process of reviewing their lives and create a foundation on which to build their future.